avh4/elm-program-test/docs/html.md

 ```

 Just like when using one of the `Browser` module functions to create your real program,
-here we use one of the `ProgramText.create*` functions to create our program test.
+here we use one of the `ProgramTest.create*` functions to create our program test.
 We provide the `init`, `update`, and `view` functions that comprise our program.
 After creating the program test definition, we use `ProgramTest.start` to pass the initial
 flags to the program.